leosncz/titan/README.md

 ## Actual supported features:
 - Runs on Windows, Mac & Linux
 - Support up to 7 seven lights at the same time
+- Directionnal and point light supported
 - Ambiant, diffuse and specular shading
-- Easily customizable material properties editor
+- For point light, dynamic linear, constant and quadratic parameters are customizable.
-- Up to 4 textures on a single object
+- Diffuse Map (up to 4 textures on a single object)
+- Shadow map

 ## Build
 In order to use & build the project with this library, you must install the following libraries :